wp-plugins/blocks/readme.txt

 = Leave a Comment or a Review =

-If this plugin is useful to you, please leave a review.
-[Web Developer](http://renzojohnson.com)
+If this plugin is useful to you, please leave a review for the [Web Developer](http://renzojohnson.com) here.

 == Installation ==